ketil-malde/varan/README.md

 # Brief user guide for varan

-This is a small guide for an even smaller program that analyses gene variant data from pooled samples, with the intention of identifying the variants that have different underlying allele frequencies in the pools.
+This is a small guide for a set of not-so-small-anymore programs that analyse gene variant data from pooled samples, with the intention of identifying the variants that have different underlying allele frequencies in the pools.

-## Usage
+## Usage for `varan`

 First you need to align your pooled reads into one BAM-file each, say `sample1.bam`, `sample2.bam`, etc.